elvinaliyev2006/income-ml-platform/README.md

 ### Exploratory analysis

-`eda.ipynb` runs on `edatoolkit`'s `Inspector` class from the start — it separates columns into categorical, numerical, and high-cardinality ("categorical but cardinal") groups automatically, which is what later drives which encoder each column gets.
+`eda.ipynb` runs on `edatoolkit`— (my own OOP-based EDA package) 's `Inspector` class from the start — it separates columns into categorical, numerical, and high-cardinality ("categorical but cardinal") groups automatically, which is what later drives which encoder each column gets.
 The initial pass already flags data quality problems worth acting on: 15 columns, north of 32,000 rows, a handful of exact duplicates, and — after cross-checking `education` against `education.num` — full agreement between the two, which is what confirms `education.num` is safe to drop as a redundant encoding rather than something that might carry extra signal.

 Two statistical tools do most of the work in deciding what matters: